Dmytrii-Shypilov/recipe-app/README.md

 # 🍽️ Recipe Finder App

 A modern web application built with **Next.js 13+ (App Router)** that allows users to search for recipes by dish name, cuisine, and preparation time.
-It displays detailed recipe information including ingredients, health score, dietary info, and cooking instructions.
+It displays detailed recipe information, including ingredients, health score, dietary info, and cooking instructions.

 ---